-When it comes to the platform selection for mm-Wave and THz, two properties must be considered, namely the THz loss, and the broadband nonlinearity of the material.
-Among these, in terms of THz loss aluminum nitride stands out due the high frequency of its optical phonon~\cite{majkic2015optical}.
-However, its suffers from relatively low electro-optic coefficients ($r_{33} = -0.59~$pm/V)~\cite{graupner1992electro}.
-In contrast, barium titanate has extremely high Pockels coefficients (${r_{42}}= 500~$pm/V).
-However in addition to large THz loss~\cite{WAN20082137}, its nonlinearity rolls-off rapidly at modulation frequencies beyond 80~GHz~\cite{chelladurai2025barium}.
-Organic materials have low terahertz loss and achieve the record-breaking modulation bandwidths~\cite{horst2025ultra}.
-However, it is important to note that organics suffer from relatively high optical absorption and do not yet form a stand-alone photonic platform, necessitating integration e.g. with silicon-on-insulator~\cite{wang2023perspectives, benea2021electro}.
+When selecting a platform for mmWave and terahertz applications, two properties must be considered: the terahertz loss, and the broadband electro-optic nonlinearity of the material.
+Aluminum nitride is favorable in terms of terahertz loss owing to its high frequency optical phonons~\cite{majkic2015optical}.
+However, its relatively low electro-optic coefficients ($r_{33} = -0.59~$pm/V) limits the modulation efficiency~\cite{graupner1992electro}.
+In contrast, barium titanate has exceptionally high Pockels coefficients (${r_{42}}= 500~$pm/V), but suffers from large terahertz loss~\cite{WAN20082137}, and a rapid rolls-off in nonlinearity beyond 80~GHz~\cite{chelladurai2025barium}.
+Organic materials exhibit low terahertz loss and have demonstrated record-breaking modulation bandwidths~\cite{horst2025ultra}.
+However, their high optical absorption limits their power handling, and they currently do not constitute a stand-alone photonic platform, requiring co-integration with other materials~\cite{wang2023perspectives, benea2021electro}.
 Thin film lithium niobate~(TFLN) offers both low optical loss, moderate nonlinearities and high-power stability.
-Recently, TFLN has been used for both broadband terahertz generation~\cite{herter2023terahertz, lampert2024photonics}, and terahertz detection and beam profiling at 500~GHz~\cite{tomasino2024large} as early demonstrations of hybrid THz-photonics devices.
+Recently, TFLN enabled both broadband terahertz generation~\cite{herter2023terahertz, lampert2024photonics}, terahertz detection and beam profiling at 500~GHz~\cite{tomasino2024large}, and on-chip monolithic electro-optic modulation and terahertz generation~\cite{zhang2024monolithic} as early demonstrations of hybrid terahertz-photonic devices.